danielfm/smudge/README.md

 (setq spotify-mode-line-refresh-interval 1)
 ````

 [1] No proper support for this in D-Bus implementation for GNU/Linux
+[2] This feature uses Spotify Connect and requires a premium subscription

 #### Customizing The Mode Line